Open House Real Estate Flyer: How to Design, Print, and Promote One That Gets Results

 Focus your efforts on places where attention already exists:

 • Neighborhood drop: Place flyers on doors, in mailboxes where permitted, or at nearby community boards within a short radius of the property.
+If you want to pair this with a broader campaign, real estate postcard marketing can reinforce your message and extend your reach.

 • Local businesses: Coffee shops, gyms, salons, and convenience stores often allow flyers on bulletin boards or counters.